 The Headteacher will ask to meet you for a discussion of the problem.
 Again you may take a friend or someone else with you if you wish.
-The Headteacher will conduct a full investigation of the complaint and may interview any members of staff or pupils involved.
-You will receive a written response to your complaint.
+The Headteacher will conduct a full

 If you are still unhappy

 The problem will normally be solved by this stage.
 However, if you are still not satisfied you may wish to contact the Chair of the Governing Body to ask for referral of your complaint to the Complaints Committee of the Governing Body.
 It will then be heard by a group of three governors who have no previous knowledge of the problem and so will be able to give it a fresh assessment.
 You will be invited to attend and speak to the committee at a meeting which the Headteacher will also attend.
 The General Complaints Procedure statement explains how these meetings operate.